-Roller Blade Warriors: Taken By Force (1989)
+Roller Blade Warriors: Taken by Force (1989)

-Roller Blade Warrior: Taken By Force
+Roller Blade Warrior: Taken by Force

 Roller Blade Warriors